August 5, 2009:

 I think the spider I fed Dionaea Muscipula is giving it an indigestion!
 It has gotten a very nasty-looking brown spot on the leaf containing said spider.

 I helped Dionaea Muscipula devour a fly in my window today.
 When I heard the fly desperately buzz around inside the leaf pod, my heart sank a little and I was THIS close to pry it open, but instead, I just walked away in shame.
 It was silent when I got back, and it looked like the sealing process had started.

 I AM OBVIOUSLY NOT FIT FOR THIS PLANT!!
-It was okay with the spider, but flies are just so innocent and harmless it breaks my heart even though bugs most definitely don't have emotions.
+It was okay with the spider, but flies are just so innocent and harmless it breaks my heart.

 This is the pod with the spider in it.
 I don't think there's any hope left for this one.
 I think it might have been because the spider was just a tiiiiny bit too large - if you look closely, you can see a couple of legs poking out.
 Body parts poking out is a big no-no in flytrap digestion.
 I thought it was okay because the legs are freakishly thin, but I guess not!